-This expansion of programs provides master’s degrees that are well recognized by industry professionals and graduate school applicants.
-In addition, the graduate programs will allow Georgia Southern’s engineering and IT faculty to expand their cutting-edge research programs.
+This expansion of programs will provide master’s degrees that are well recognized by industry professionals and graduate school applicants.
+In addition, the graduate programs will allow Georgia Southern’s engineering and computing faculty to expand their cutting-edge research programs.
 The undergraduate programs are popular with college applicants and the degrees are in high demand by employers across the region.

 M.S. in Civil Engineering ››

 The Master of Science in Civil Engineering (MSCE) degree program integrates state-of-the-art technology and interdisciplinary & conceptual science with hands-on, operational skills.
 Graduates gain valuable knowledge and skills that allow them to make an immediate impact on their career and their employers.
 The MSCE students can choose a specialization in Civil Engineering and/or Construction with Thesis or Non-Thesis tracks.
 Specializations such as Construction Engineering, Environmental/Water Resources Engineering, Transportation-Pavement/Geotechnical Engineering, Structural Engineering and Surveying-Geomatics are available.